-On the first and third Fridays of the month from 9:00-11:30am, volunteers are needed to help distribute food to low-income seniors at Foster City Park and Rec.
-You can make a monthly commitment or participate when you’re available.
-Contact 650.378.2780 or email@example.com for more information.
+On the first and third Fridays of the month from 8:30-11:30 am, volunteers are needed to help distribute food to low-income seniors at Foster City Parks and Rec.
+For more information, contact 650.378.2780 or firstname.lastname@example.org, or register online.

 One in four individuals in our community will be at risk of hunger—and our PJCC will be part of the food justice equation.
 The mission of the PJCC’s Justice Garden is to grow organic produce to help feed local families at LifeMoves.
 We will also provide social action, learning activities, educational workshops, gardening instruction, and much more.
 By practicing the Jewish value of repairing the world, tikkun olam, we will literally sow the seeds of justice for people in need.

 You can be a part of it by volunteering at one of our Garden Service Days.
 Sign up!

 Volunteer to be on one of the teams supporting Get Up & Go, the PJCC’s award -winning transportation and socialization program for no-longer driving older adults.
 We have doubled our transportation program and we need your help to make it work for the isolated elder population.

 Volunteer to drive for Get Up & Go, an award-winning transportation and socialization program for older adults.
 In the comfort of your own car, drive someone to medical appointments or to the supermarket.

 Requirements: clean driving record, reliable car, ability to commit to a regular schedule each week.

 Help frail seniors who need a supportive arm at appointments or help getting on and off the bus.
 Assist reading labels and with bags while shopping.